 - Warm drinks and our souvenir re-usable mug

 - HoloSpex glasses

-Members receive two complimentary tickets to Blossoms of Light™.
+Members have access to two complimentary tickets to attend Blossoms of Light.
 A postcard with information about redeeming complimentary member tickets will be mailed in Fall 2018.
 For questions, call the Membership Department at 720-865-3500.

 Volunteer for Blossoms of Light: To volunteer for this event, complete our online form.
 Positions include greeters, line directors, receipt checkers and more.
 Email firstname.lastname@example.org or call the Gardens' volunteer office at 720-865-3537 with any questions.